hardbyte/netchecks/docs/src/pages/docs/external-data.md

 Data to be used in multiple rules can be declared as an **inline context**, and can reference already defined contexts using the `{{ }}` template syntax.

+This can be useful to pre-process external data in one place that might be reused in multiple NetworkAssertion rules.

 For example: